rocjs/roc/docs/API.md

 An array with arguments, will default to `process.argv`.

 __`invoke`__
 A boolean that is used to determine ff a command should be invoked after the context has been built or not.
-Default to `true`.
+Defaults to `true`.